Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `400 BAD REQUEST`

-If the team or request specified in the id is invalid OR the user that had created the request no longer exists.
+If the team or request specified in the id is invalid or the user that had created the request no longer exists.

 ##### `401 Unauthorized`

-!!! missing "Should be an error here if the user is not a team leader"
+If the user is not a team leader.

 ### Reject a User

-`POST /teams/:team_id/applicants/:user_id/reject`
+`POST api/v1/protected/teams/:team_id/applicants/:user_id/reject`

 Team Leader only.
 Reject this applicant's request to join the team.
 The user_id will be the same as the id returned in the GET applicants API call.
+Their team role will be set to `NONE`.

 #### Request Body